Getting Closer To Clients Down Under

 And, predictably, branding does not work, unless it is backed by substance.

-Research undertaken by my professional services business development consultancy, PTB Consulting (now Prodonovich Advisory), at the end of 2006 confirmed this.
-In our interviews with major law firms it was apparent that there was a degree of ‘empty brand awareness’ in our highly competitive legal marketplace.
+Research undertaken by my professional services business development consultancy, at the end of 2006 confirmed this.
+In our interviews with major law firms, it was apparent that there was a degree of ‘empty brand awareness’ in our highly competitive legal marketplace.
 Although buyers of services were more aware of the number of firms available, they did not know what each firm stood for.

 But, to hand it to the Australian firms, they are responding to this perceived lack of difference.
-The realisation that standing out from the crowd in a difficult market requires strong, strategic client relationships has come slowly, but professional service firms are getting the message.
+They’ve realised that standing out from the crowd in a difficult market requires strong, strategic client relationships.

 Clients themselves have been a force for change.
 Over the past three to five years clients have become more sophisticated buyers.
 They have altered their purchase process, giving procurement a bigger role and rationalising panels.